Pelosi announces full speed ahead with articles of impeachment against Trump

 "Our democracy is what's at stake," Pelosi continued.
 "The president leaves us no choice but to act because he is trying to corrupt, once again, the election for his own benefit."

-Pelosi began her statement citing deliberations between the Founding Fathers with regards to impeachment, and said there was never the intention in the U.S. for one person to be "a king."
+Pelosi began her statement citing deliberations by the Founding Fathers with regard to impeachment, saying in particular that "they feared the prospect of a king-president corrupted by foreign influence."

 To protect the nation from that possibility, Pelosi said that the founders “created a Constitutional remedy to protect against the dangerous or corrupt leader — impeachment.”